Tomato potato psyllid

 Do you live in the Darwin or Palmerston area and have room for a tomato plant?
 We need your help.

 We are conducting research on tomato potato psyllid (TPP), and are searching for volunteers to set up insect traps in their gardens or on their balconies.
-We will provide everything you need, including a free tomato plant.
+We will provide everything you need, including a free vegetable plant.

 TPP is one of the world’s most destructive horticultural pests.
 It is a tiny sap-sucking insect that feeds mainly on tomatoes, potatoes, chillies, capsicums and eggplants.
 The adults look similar to cicadas, but are only a fraction of the size, growing to about 3mm in length.
 Not only does TPP damage plants and crops by feeding on them, it can also carry a bacterium that causes serious plant diseases.